Angie0304/Artificial_Vision/projects/image_chain_code/README.md

     └── main.py                  # Entry point
 ```
 ## How works it
-The system processes images and extracts boundary information through a structured workflow.
-First, the image is loaded and preprocessed.
-Then, boundary points are identified and represented as a sequence of connected pixels.
-The core algorithm computes the chain code, which encodes the direction of movement between consecutive boundary points.
-This representation captures the shape of the object in a compact and interpretable form.
+The system processes images to extract boundary information.
+After loading and preprocessing the image, boundary points are identified and represented as connected pixels.
+The core algorithm computes the chain code, encoding the direction between consecutive points to provide a compact representation of the object’s shape.

 The system is organized into modules that handle:
 - Image processing and representation